jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 The particle volume is always volume of the core.
 I think no other logic makes too much sense.

-Code uses regular coreshell form factor (see above).
+Code uses regular core shell form factor (see above).
 For each size the shell thickness is calculated so the average rho of the particle matches the rho of the solvent.
 First we calculate:

-ShellVolume = CoreVolume*(SolventRho - CoreRho) / (ShellRho - SolventRho)
-Then we calculate the shell thickness for known ShellVolume and known core radius.
+:math:`ShellVolume=\frac{CoreVolume(SolventRho - CoreRho)}{ShellRho - SolventRho}` Then we calculate the shell thickness for known ShellVolume and known core radius.

-Core volume = 4/3 * pi * R^3
+Core volume = :math:`\frac{4}{3} \pi R^3`

 Example, Radius 50A, Core Rho 110, Shell Rho 85, Solvent Rho 90; note, this internally resolves to shell thickness of 35.5A.